 - We can travel whenever we want.
-Which is why our “spring break” is happening at the height of the snowy season at the perfect sledding location.
+Which is why our “Spring break” is happening at the height of the snowy season at the perfect sledding location.
 Or I can line up our travel with a trip my husband is making.
 Or we can go visit Grandma just because we want to.

 - My kids have a say.
 They provide input on the curriculum choices we make and can directly impact their path of learning in certain subjects.
 If they have a problem with a curriculum choice, even mid-year, they know we can regroup and figure out a new solution.
 All of my daughter’s electives in high school are tailored to her interests.
 No stupid filler classes or study halls here.

 Are you still thinking about whether or not you want to homeschool?
 You can lead more about homeschooling right here on this site.
 We have an honest list of Pros and Cons for Homeschooling that might be helpful.
 And you might also like to read The Surprising Truth About Homeschool Socialization since that is often a concern for moms and dads who are considering whether or not to homeschool.